How to Make Frosé At Home | Refreshing Peachy Mango Frosé

 -Topped with Bee Pollen

-If you don’t have an ice cream maker, use frozen fruit and blend with the rose at a low speed.
-You won’t get the ice-like texture, but it will still make a refreshing and delicious frozen drink.
+If you don’t have an ice cream maker, blend frozen fruit with the rose at a low speed.
+You won’t get the ice-like texture, but it will make a refreshing and delicious frozen drink.
 But whatever you do, don’t add ice.
 You don’t want watery cubes mixed with rosé.
-I absolutely LOVE using this ice cream maker.
+I LOVE using this ice cream maker.
 I think I already said that.
-I get questions about it a lot, and it’s one of my favorite appliances.
-It’s so easy to clean, and we keep the ice cream bowl in the freezer at all times just in case we decide to make ice cream or frosé last minute.
+I often get questions about it, and it’s one of my favorite appliances.
+It’s easy to clean, and we always keep the ice cream bowl in the freezer just in case we decide to make ice cream or frosé the last minute.
 I always keep the top covered to trap in the coolness.
-I’m not sure if it really does anything, but I like to pretend that it helps.
+I’m not sure if it does anything, but I like to pretend that it helps.
 I decided to give the rims of the glasses a little extra pizzazz, so I dipped the edges in syrup (you can use honey!) and coated them with sugar crystals.
 I love presentation points.
-Look how delicious the frosé turns out?
-Since the ice cream maker stays cold for an hour, you can actually add a ton of straws to the bowl and bring it to the pool with you.
+Look how delicious the frosé turns out.
+Since the ice cream maker stays cold for an hour, you can add a ton of straws to the bowl and bring it to the pool.
 Once you make it, you’ll want to keep trying new flavors.
 And if you’re wondering, yes, fruit and White Claw work in the ice cream maker, too.
-I made a mango White Claw drink in the ice cream maker last summer, and it was delicious.
+I made a mango White Claw drink in the ice cream maker last summer, which was delicious.
 I’ve even made fruit mixed with sparkling water, and it’s one of my favorite go-tos after gardening in the hot, humid sun.
 I’m telling you, invest in an ice cream maker!
 You won’t regret it.
 Watch the video to see how easy it is!